martinfrances107/rust_d3_geo/README.md

 ## Benchmarking

-The github respoitory associated with crate has two "profile targets" and two "benches" which can be used to to spot bottlnecks in the code.
+The github repository associated with crate has two "profile targets" and two "benches" which can be used to to spot bottlenecks in the code.

 The benches are [Criterion.rs](https://crates.io/crates/criterion) based micro benchmarks.